QuizandSurveyMaster/quiz_master_next/ISSUE_TEMPLATE.md

 Please provide the following information when creating your issues:

 ## General description
 If this is a bug, give a general description of what you are experiencing.
-If this is a feature request, include what the feature your are requesting.
+If this is a feature request, include what the feature is that you are requesting.

 ## Expected behavior
 If you are reporting a bug, please describe what you are expecting the plugin to do.
 If this is a feature request, delete this section.